- Search The Registry

-Samuel Milton Nabrit was born in Augusta, GA to Rev. Dr. J.M.
-Nabrit Sr. class of 1898, and Gertrude West Nabrit.
+Samuel Milton Nabrit was born in Augusta, GA, to Rev. Dr. J.M.
+Nabrit Sr., class of 1898, and Gertrude West Nabrit.
 He was one of eight children, all of whom received a college education; his brother James Nabrit became president of Howard University.
 Nabrit attended schools in Macon and received his bachelor's degree in biology from Morehouse College in 1925.
-He obtained his Master’s degree from Brown University in 1928 and received his doctorate in biology from Brown University in 1932.
+He obtained his Master’s degree from Brown University in 1928 and his doctorate in biology from Brown University in 1932.
 The next four African American Ph.D. candidates at Brown University were students whom Nabrit taught at Morehouse.

 In 1967, Nabrit was elected to the Board of Trustees at Brown University.
 Along with the Nabrit Fellowship established at Brown University in 1985, the Nabrit Black Graduate Student Association at Brown University is named in his honor.
 From 1967 to 1981, Nabrit was chairman of the Atlanta-based Southern Fellowship Fund, which gave $4 million in grants to minority faculty to help them gain advanced degrees.
-In 1999, the university honored Nabrit with the hanging of a portrait alongside Brown’s most distinguished faculty.
+In 1999, the university honored Nabrit with hanging a portrait alongside Brown’s most distinguished faculty.

 Samuel Nabrit died on December 30, 2003, at Atlanta Medical Center.
 He was 98.